Marine Institute of Memorial University of Newfoundland: School of Fisheries

 The School of Fisheries focuses on the use, sustainability and management of aquatic resources and the marine environment; primarily, aquaculture, harvesting, food processing and safety.
 It encompasses the Centre for Sustainable Aquatic Resources (CSAR) and the Centre for Aquaculture and Seafood Development (CASD).

 School of Maritime Studies

 The School of Maritime Studies focuses on the marine transport industry and its related fields; primarily, ship operations and vessel design.
 It encompasses the Offshore Safety and Survival Centre (OSSC) and the Centre for Marine Simulation (CMS).

 School of Ocean Technology

 The School of Ocean Technology was established in May 2007 with a $1 million investment from the government of Newfoundland and Labrador.
 The school focuses on technologies that enable safe, efficient, and effective activity in ocean industries.
 This includes ocean instrumentation and equipment, marine information and communication technologies, ocean mapping and underwater technology.
 The school will also provide education and training as well as industrial outreach for the Ocean Technology sector.

-Student life

-Atmosphere

-Marine is a small school, with small class sizes and close instructor-student interaction.
-The Canadian Forces had a naval training detachment within the school up until 2015, so at one point it was common to see students in military uniform.

-MISU

-MISU is the Marine Institute Student Union, a Canadian Federation of Students associated student organization.
-Some of the provided services include extended health and dental insurance, tutor arrangements, and club ratifications.

-Marine Socials

-Every Friday evening, MISU hosts a well-attended social function in the Mariner's Lounge; with relatively affordable beverages and live entertainment.